RoshandaNixon/RoshandaNixon/README.md

 **`Digital Craftswoman - SRE | Writer | Creator`**

-I’m a Site Reliability Engineer and content creator documenting my serial learning.
-My projects are built using SRE and DevOps methodologies with viable resources to efficiently solve real world problems.
+I’m an experienced IT Professional strenghening my skills in Site Reliability Engineering and DevOps.
+My projects are built using SRE and DevOps methodologies with viable resources to efficiently solve real world problems with code.
+I am a writer, content creator, and owner of The Serial Learner - Tech where I'm documenting my journey and contributing to "Learning in Public".

    <p align="left">
       <a href="https://www.youtube.com/@theseriallearner-tech">